 Where and when did the first accident happen?

-OFor some reason, the first traffic accident is usually referred to either as an accident in New York in 1896 or an accident in Paris in 1771.
+Usually, for some reason, the first road accident is stubbornly called either the accident in New York in 1896, or the accident in Paris in 1771.
 But it is not clear who and why decided so.

 New York and Paris versions of the first accident